J.D. (center left) and Rich (center right)

 Rich’s work has been recognized for its distinctive thought leadership.
 He is also a strategic innovation and motivational speaker, having often presented at top-tier conferences and conventions.
 Rich's work has been noted in The Wall Street Journal, Bloomberg, Business Week and a multitude of other leading publications.
 As a prolific researcher and writer, he has authored many articles, research and white papers.

 Rich now provides expertise, time and resources for not-for-profit activities, including writing for his own blog, He has contributed many articles to HuffPost, with an analytic focus on social and political issues, and reviews of film and live theater from a social science perspective.
 He is a member of NLGJA (National Lesbian and Gay Journalist Association) for LGBTQ journalists.
 Rich is also involved in music and entertainment, and he studies voice and piano, having sung in a number of gay men's choruses.
-He is currently working on producing an original musical for which he wrote the book.

 Born in New York, Rich obtained his B.A. summa cum laude, two master’s degrees and completed his Ph.D. program coursework in the social sciences, focused on quantitative analysis/statistics at New York University.
 Rich holds many academic awards, including Phi Beta Kappa, Psi Chi and others.
 For one of his graduate degrees, Rich interned at LIJ-Hillside Psychiatric Hospital, working with schizophrenic/psychotic adolescents.
 Rich’s innovative graduate thesis was in the area of statistical interactionist modeling as a new psychiatric paradigm.
 He also attended NYU’s business school to enhance his education, and Rich completed the Marketing Management Program at Stanford University as well.